tsurgene/certificates/README.md

-# training-certificates
+# certificates
-A folder to store various training certificates
+A folder to store various certificates for coursework conducted online for education, training, research projects, or other purposes.